Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 On deposit of the collateralized stable token into the lending protocol, the lending protocol would require the collateralized stable token protocol to write put options against assets (ideally other, safer stable tokens) in the collateralized stable token protocol’s vault and transfer those put options to the lending protocol’s vault.
 Should the collateralized stable token’s vault not have enough free collateral to write a put capable of covering the potential deposit, the deposit could be rejected.
 If the collateralized stable token loses peg, rather than liquidating users who have borrowed against the stable token the lending protocol could instead exercise the put and be assigned the collateralized stable token’s collateral.
 This would be extremely beneficial for the collateralized stable token protocol because it would prevent the cascading market sell-off triggered by automated liquidation trades.

 The lending protocol would have even greater benefits: first, it would retain all TVL that would have otherwise been liquidated and captured by liquidation bots; second, its risk of financial contagion from the collateralized stable coin protocol will have been mitigated due to the availability of alternative collateral, safe in Valorem’s vault; and third, the lending protocol would increase its TVL due to being able to safely accept deposits and facilitate borrowing with new tokens that would have been excluded for risk prior to integrating the Valorem protocol.
 Please note that in this scenario, both the lending protocol’s vault smart contract and the collateralized token’s vault smart contract would need be designed with callbacks which may create an attack vector if not done correctly.

-## Conclusion
-We believe that Valorem will enable the creation of a new and better crypto-native options system.
-We look forward to seeing how the protocol is used and built.
-TODO fill out.